-In England, there is free hospital treatment to asylum seekers with a current claim, those refused asylum seekers who are receiving Section 95 or Section 4 support and unaccompanied children in the care of the local authority.356 Current asylum seekers are entitled to register with a general doctor although in practice many face barriers in registering.
-In 2016, for example, Doctors of the World assisted 1,906 people, including asylum seekers, to access the National Health Service (NHS).357 More recent figures are not available although some information in this regard is contained in a study by the same charity reporting on issues related to Covid-19.358 The people who are not registered with a GP are highly likely to be excluded from routine vaccination against Covid-19 as this is being organised through GP practices.
+In England, there is free hospital treatment to asylum seekers with a current claim, those refused asylum seekers who are receiving Section 95 or Section 4 support and unaccompanied children in the care of the local authority.
+Current asylum seekers are entitled to register with a general doctor although in practice many face barriers in registering.
+Resources to assist people register with a GP remained an important practical and advocacy tool.
+The people who are not registered with a GP are highly likely to be excluded from routine vaccination against Covid-19 as this is being organised through GP practices.
 Direct access centres will often ask for ID documents that asylum seekers will not have.
 Although everyone is eligible to receive the vaccine significant barriers exist for many migrants, including some people in the asylum system.
-A campaign to remove the barriers has received support from over 300 organisations.359
+A campaign to remove the barriers has received support from over 300 organisations.

 Free hospital treatment is not generally available to asylum seekers who are not on Section 95 or Section 4 support.
 Hospital doctors should not refuse treatment that is urgently needed for refused asylum seekers who are not receiving Section 95 or Section 4 support, but the hospital is required to charge for it.
 The hospital also has discretion to write off the charges.
-Any course of treatment should be continued if it is under way at the time when asylum is refused, and thus when Section 95 support stops for single people.360
+Any course of treatment should be continued if it is under way at the time when asylum is refused, and thus when Section 95 support stops for single people.

 Accident and emergency services (but not follow-up in-patient care) and treatment for listed diseases are free to all including refused asylum seekers who are not on asylum support.
-General doctors have the same discretion to register refused and unsupported asylum seekers that they have for any person living in their area.361
+General doctors have the same discretion to register refused and unsupported asylum seekers that they have for any person living in their area.

-In Scotland all asylum seekers are entitled to full free health care, including those refused asylum seekers not on Section 4 support and including the spouse/civil partner and any dependent children of any of these people.362
+In Scotland all asylum seekers are entitled to full free health care, including those refused asylum seekers not on Section 4 support and including the spouse/civil partner and any dependent children of any of these people.

-In Northern Ireland, exemptions for refugees and asylum seekers are similar to those in England except that refused asylum seekers are able to obtain free health care while they remain in Northern Ireland.363
+In Northern Ireland, exemptions for refugees and asylum seekers are similar to those in England except that refused asylum seekers are able to obtain free health care while they remain in Northern Ireland.

-356 Part 4 HM Government National Health Service (Charges to Overseas Visitors) Regulations 2015 No. 238.
+Part 4 HM Government National Health Service (Charges to Overseas Visitors) Regulations 2015 No. 238.